passportxyz/passport/README.md

 When the review finishes, your pull request will be squashed and merged into the repository.
 If you have carefully organized your commits and believe they should be merged without squashing, please mention it in a comment.

-## Bug Bounty

-If you think you've found a security vulnerability, we maintain an open bounty on Gitcoin to help reward community members who report these issues.
-Check it out here: https://github.com/gitcoinco/passport/issues/133

 ## Quick Start

 Prerequisites: [Node (v16 LTS)](https://nodejs.org/en/download/) plus [Yarn](https://classic.yarnpkg.com/en/docs/install/) and [Git](https://git-scm.com/downloads)